porcelli/mule-dsl/readme.md

 ## Extensive use of generics for type inference

 Although generics in java are erasure based, it's still possible to do impressive things with that.
-When building a nice to use internal DSL, one important goal is to drive user's thru the API givem to them just the right options based on it's context - and generics helps a lot here.
-In this preview version, a good example of this goodies of generics are on endpoint configuration.
+When building a fancy internal DSL it's important to drive users in a assertive path to avoid misuses - and extensice use of generics helps a lot.
+In this preview version, a good example of generics goodies is present on endpoint configuration.
 If you're configuring a generic endpoint like this:

 	from(uri("salesforce://login(g1,g2);*query(g3,r1);"))

-Your next options are just a few like define a connector (connectWith method) or define a process request or response (processRequest or processResponse methods).
-But if you're configuring an endpoint using a specific protocol like HTTP, you have more options (all of them just related to http protocol):
+You will have just a few options to complement it like define a connector (connectWith method) or define a process request or response (processRequest or processResponse methods).

-	from(HTTP.INBOUND).listen(host("0.0.0.0").port(8777).path("services/catalog")).using(WS.INBOUND).with(CatalogService.class)
+But if you're configuring an endpoint using a specific protocol like HTTP, you'll have more options - all of them related to HTTP:

+    //the listen associated with WS usage is specific to HTTP protocol from(HTTP.INBOUND).listen(host("0.0.0.0").port(8777).path("services/catalog")).using(WS.INBOUND).with(CatalogService.class)

 #### *This topic helps to enforce the following goals:*